jariarkko/drop-tracer/README.md

     --rounds              Sets the number of rounds.
 Use suffix "M" as shorthand for million and "B" for billion.
 For instance, 250M is 250 million simulation rounds.
+    --drop-frequency      How many simulation rounds there are between drops of water --drop-size           Sets the radius of a drop of water in mm (in floating point form, for instance as in "--drop-size 0.1")

     Options used with --image: